seng438-winter-2022/seng438-a3-group26/Assignment3-Report.md

 NOTE: Got rid of 5 redundant base = null test cases (all throw exceptions)

+### hashCode()

+The test cases for hashCode were developed by reviewing the documentation of the hashCode function, and reviewing its code to ensure full coverage.
+For this method, the equivalence classes were: {valid range}, {invalid range}, {multiple identical}, {multiple unique}, and the boundaries were {0} and {null}.
+Thus, the test cases were developed as:
+- HashCode for valid range
+- HashCode for invalid range
+- HashCode for multiple identical ranges
+- hashcode for multiple unique ranges
+- hashcode for range==0
+- hashcode for null range

 # 4 - Selected Test Cases Using Coverage Information and How They Have Increased Code Coverage

 ## 4.1 - DataUtilities `getCumulativePercentages(value)` - testNullData